Farm Bill

 An end to bipartisan exemptions for veterans, people experiencing homelessness, and former foster youth aging out of the system

+The increase in states’ share of administrative SNAP costs, and the new cost shift to states for benefits, will force states to make impossible choices of cutting eligibility for individuals and families or cutting other essential services.
+Some states will be unable to absorb these costs at all.
 The Congressional Budget Office has estimated that H.R.
 1’s SNAP benefit cost shift will result in some states leaving the program altogether.
 Some state and local governments may reduce staffing in response to funding cuts, which will hurt the ability to serve people with timeliness and accuracy.

 Economic & Community Impacts